 Some normal people, will have a first degree block especially at rest or when asleep.
 This most often occurs in young healthy people.

-You may not have any symptoms for first-degree heart block.
+Most often, you would not have any symptoms for first degree heart block.
 You may not know you have heart block until it shows up on a test called an electrocardiogram (ECG).

 If you have second-degree or third-degree heart block, symptoms may include: